AakashSinghCS/TA-Allocation-and-Management-System---CAPSTONE-PROJECT/docs/weekly_logs/Dup_IndividualLog/Dup.md

 Therefore, I was able to get most of it done today, including the tests.
 It's unforunate my teammates are not reviewing my [UBCO-COSC499-S2025/team-10-capstone-infinity#191](https://github.com/UBCO-COSC499-S2025/team-10-capstone-infinity/issues/191) PR.
 It has been over 4 days since I put it up.
 A huge refactor concerning the code in that issue happens in #204.
 I've been a litle bit setback and less motivated due to a clash with a teammate, whom I won't name.
 It was my fault, as I wasn't careful with my words.
 I intended differently.
 He also isn't the kind of person to quickly say how he feels about things.
+Next time I work on the project, I will try to integrate endpoints I can integrate, create integration test for intstructor Profile page, add a filter button to the searchbar in TAprofile, and review others work.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
   * Next Cycle, I wiil continue to work on the instructor profile.
 The instructor profile will not be done in this cycle.
 It will be done until the cycle after this one.
 I will probably be working on the Comparer.
 But because the Comparer is already done in the ta-profile, I believe I will have time to work on some other part of the project as well.
 I think I may consider looking at Seiya's code and refactoring it and integrating it more to our project if there's anything offlandish.